asjadnaqvi/stata-marimekko/README.md

 ## Installation

-The package can be installed via SSC or GitHub.
+The package can be installed via SSC or GitHub (the beta is on GitHub only).
 The GitHub version, *might* be more recent due to bug fixes, feature updates etc, and *may* contain syntax improvements and changes in *default* values.
 See version numbers below.
 Eventually the GitHub version is published on SSC.